Rewilding Faith: A Walk Between Two Worlds

 Ministers unwittingly reinforce this idea (and I’ve been guilty of this, too) when they welcome people to “the house of God” or encourage people to respond to the apparent arrival of “the Presence of God” during a service.

-However, when we turn our attention to the scriptures, we see that throughout the Old and New Testaments, there are many defining moments of encounter with God that take place “in the wild”, and by “wild”, I mean the untamed environment of nature.
+However, when we turn our attention to the scriptures, we see that throughout the Old and New Testaments, many defining moments of encounter with God take place “in the wild,” and by “wild,” I mean the untamed environment of nature.

 When we read these experiences as twenty-first-century, city-dwelling, technology-loving, building-occupying humans, we tend to think of the context of those encounters as incidental or contextual (i.e., premodern).